Disclaimer: Long (but interesting!)

 - Limited pool of people who can actually produce these custom solutions for genomic data analysis.

 What’s more, when an in-house solutions can be engineered, sooner or later on-premise resources will become the bottleneck and computation/storage needs to be moved to the cloud.
 However, using cloud comes with three main concerns: technically challenging, security and costs.

 At Lifebit we created a platform-as-a-service, called Deploit, which guides the user from data to insights and fully integrates with the way scientists already work.
-It advances their work through resource-management handling, cost optimization and learning from previous analyses – all this wrapped around an intuitive UX/UI :emoji:
+It advances their work through resource-management handling, cost optimisation and learning from previous analyses – all this wrapped around an intuitive UX/UI.

 Why and how we are using Grakn